aeabramov/aeabramov/README.md

-### Hi there 👋
+### HI THERE 👋

-About me:

 - 🔭 I’m currently working as a banking clerk.
-- 🌱 I am studying the profession of Data Science
+- 🌱 I am studying the profession of Data Science.
+- 🔆 Just have a nice day, friend!